We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given an integer n, return a list of two integers [a, b] where both a and b are positive integers that do not contain any digit '0' in their decimal representation, and a + b = n.
+Given a positive integer n, find two positive integers a and b such that both a and b do not contain the digit '0' in their decimal representation and a + b equals n.
+It is guaranteed that there is at least one such solution.

 Key Insights